intermezzio/weffe/README.md

 # Weffe

 Weffe is a fast, lightweight webcam video enhancer.
-Add effects like a blurred background, overlayed images, and text to your webcam feed.
+Add effects like a blurred background, overlaid images, and text to your webcam feed.
 This uses ffmpeg and v4l2loopback to output to a virtual webcam, which supports all video calls, including Zoom, WebEx, and Google Meet.

 Before | After
 :-----:|:------: